coinevo/documents/docs/es/commands/README.md

 ### listaccounts ( minconf include_watchonly)

 DEPRECATED.
 Returns information about account names and account balances.
-Gives the balance in Satoshis (QTUM x 0.00000001), including the default undefined account.
+Gives the balance in Satoshis (EVO x 0.00000001), including the default undefined account.

 This ìaccountî was an attempt to manually track balances from bitcoin which will be removed by version 0.17, because it doesnít work well, for example, returning negative values: